Updated Feb 19, 2026

 Conclusion

-Launching an app might seem daunting at first, but breaking it down into clear steps - from preparing your assets to meeting platform guidelines - makes the process much more manageable.
+Launching an app might seem daunting at first, but breaking it down into clear steps—from preparing your assets to meeting platform guidelines—makes the process much more manageable.
 Setting up developer accounts is straightforward: Apple charges $99 annually, while Google Play requires a one-time fee of $25.
 Once that's handled, thorough testing and proper preparation ensure your app is ready for submission.

-Adalo's no-code platform eliminates the usual technical hurdles tied to app publishing.
+Adalo's AI-powered platform eliminates the usual technical hurdles tied to app publishing.
 With its visual builder, you can handle everything from generating Bundle IDs to creating build files for submission, all without writing a single line of code.
 This approach not only simplifies the process but also gets your app to market faster.

 "Adalo is an intuitive and powerful app builder that requires absolutely zero coding or technical experience to create and publish an app on the App Store." - The Adalo Team